Night Court (film)

 Night Court is a 1932 American pre-Code crime film directed by W. S. Van Dyke and written by Bayard Veiller and Lenore Coffee.
 The film stars Phillips Holmes, Walter Huston, Anita Page, Lewis Stone and Mary Carlisle.
 The film was released June 4, 1932, by Metro-Goldwyn-Mayer.

+Plot

+A corrupt judge frames an innocent woman while a police reformer works to bring his corruption to light.